 Case Studies: Organizations Succeeding with T-Shaped Talent

-Technology Sector: Spotify’s Squad Model
+Technology: Spotify’s Squad Model

 - Approach: Organized teams (“squads”) with T-shaped members around customer journeys rather than functions